 NWSWB is unique among top-tier boatbuilding schools for the range and number of builds it undertakes each year – students learn side-by-side with instructors as they together work out the details for that particular day sailor, skiff, motor launch, or work boat.
-With the Clean Bay project instructors are building to a new design themselves and working with new technologies, and they are modeling the collaboration with designers and problem solving that are integral to boatbuilding and custom systems design.
+With the Clean Bay project instructors built to a new design and worked with new technologies.
+Additionally, they collaborated with designers and met the task of problem solving, which is integral to boatbuilding and custom systems design.
 “We are teaching and deploying state-of-the-art systems and propulsion technology for which, in many cases, standards have yet to be written,” says Marine Systems Lead Instructor Kevin Ritz.

 “We’re not just building boats,” says Contemporary Boatbuilding Instructor Bruce Blatchley.
 “Our main product is education.”

 “Building Clean Bay has given students experience with laminating, strip-planking, and cold-molded construction; vacuum infusion; foam core construction; working with CNC production; millwork; and joinery, says Bruce.
-Students in the Marine Systems program will get experience with custom systems design and installation, load calculations for propulsion and energy storage, sizing of solar modules, and impressed current cathodic protection.
+Students in the Marine Systems program were able to experience custom systems design and installation, load calculations for propulsion and energy storage, sizing of solar modules, and impressed current cathodic protection.
 “Working closely with designers and composite specialists in town gives our students firsthand knowledge of new technologies,” says Bruce.
-“It also gives employers a chance to see the aptitude and motivation to learn that our students bring to their work.”
+“It also gives employers a chance to see the aptitude and motivation to learn our students bring to their work.”

-Now in the home stretch, students in the Contemporary Boatbuilding class of 2020 have finished painting the deck, installing the drains from the foredeck hatch scuppers to the outside of the boat, installing the windows and building the Dutch door in the pilot house (design elements that were left to the students to plan and “head-scratch over”), and laying out the dashboard.
-“Students are also preparing to fasten the lid ever-so- securely to the 500-gallon wastewater tank using 40 to 50 fasteners,” says Bruce.
+The bulk of “Clean Bay’s” construction was completed in the Fall of 2020.
+Students in the Contemporary Boatbuilding class finished painting the deck, installed the drains from the foredeck hatch scuppers to the outside of the boat, installed the windows and built the Dutch door in the pilot house (design elements were left to the students to plan and “head-scratch over”), and laid out the dashboard.
+“Students also fastened the lid ever – so – securely to the 500-gallon wastewater tank using 40 to 50 fasteners,” says Bruce.
 Building the tank and lid posed an excellent challenge for students in the Contemporary Boatbuilding program because of all the infusion work, ranging from foam core and fiberglass to a dense fiber and resin material called G10 used around the perimeter of the lid.

-Soon they will pass the baton to students in the Marine Systems program, who will need to take care not to ding the finish work on this beautifully crafted pump-out boat.
+The Boatbuilding students passed the baton to students in the Marine Systems program mid summer 2021, with specific instructions not to “ding the finish work on this beautifully crafted pump-out boat.”
 “Being thoughtful about the workspace is part of the job,” says Bruce.
 “A lot of times it comes down to details, like do the pants you’re wearing have rivets?
 If they do, you cannot be leaning on the boat.
 We’re pretty enamored of this paint job.”